awsdocs/aws-doc-sdk-examples/python/example_code/emr/README.md

 <!--custom.scenarios.emr_Scenario_ShortLivedEmrCluster.start-->
 Shows how to write a job step that uses Apache Spark to estimate the value of pi by performing a large number of parallelized calculations on cluster instances.
-Results are written both to Amazon EMR logs and to an Amazon S3 bucket.
+Results are written to Amazon EMR logs and also to an S3 bucket.
 <!--custom.scenarios.emr_Scenario_ShortLivedEmrCluster.end-->

 #### Run a shell script to install libraries